aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 first regular expiration pass after it becomes seven days old.
 Starting a new calibration session also performs the same cleanup immediately.

 On success, the page switches to a results-only view showing the seven camera-specific values actually derived by calibration: four Bayer gains, source saturation threshold, and two highlight blend boundaries.
+Each row also shows the normalized value from the currently loaded configuration, so the operator can review the change before applying it.
+The current values are read when result status is requested rather than stored with the result, keeping a retained result accurate after settings change elsewhere.
 Detection thresholds, sample step, chunk size, and operational switches are validated/current values rather than measurements and are not presented as derived.
 The complete human-readable report is available through an owner-checked download route.
 Returning to the page restores that result without restoring the browser's file selection. **Reset / recalibrate** deletes the retained result/report session and returns the page to its original file-selection state.
 An incomplete upload cannot be resumed after navigation, so it is cancelled and removed when the page is revisited.

 Administrators can choose **Apply values and reload** after a successful run.
 The result is compared with the currently loaded seven measured settings.
 An